PayPal heats up buy now, pay later race with $2.7 bln Japan deal - Up News Info

 Article content

-Heavyweights like Apple Inc and Goldman Sachs are the latest heavyweights that have been reported to be readying a version of the service.
+Apple Inc and Goldman Sachs are the latest heavyweights that have been reported to be readying their own version of the service.

 Paypal, already considered a leader in the BNPL market, also entered Australia last year, raising the stakes for smaller companies such as Sezzle Inc and Z1P.AX Co Ltd , stocks of which were down in midday trading on Wednesday.